-Full snow moon: Here’s when you can see it
+Full Snow Moon: Here’s when you can see it

-DENVER (KDVR) — Get ready to look up to the sky this weekend.
-The February full snow moon will be illuminating the sky.
+DENVER (KDVR) – The February full snow moon will be illuminating the sky this weekend.

 The snow moon will reach its peak illumination on Sunday, according to the Farmer’s Almanac.

-“It’s known as the snow moon due to the typically heavy snowfall that occurs in February.
-On average, February is the United States’ snowiest month, according to data from the National Weather Service,” the Farmer’s Almanac said.
+Other names were derived from the perspective of scarcity, including the Bony Moon and Hungry Moon, both of which originated with the Cherokee since “food was hard to come by at this time,” the Almanac says.

-The snowiest month in Denver is March when the city sees 11.3 inches on average.
-During February Denver typically gets 7.7 inches of snowfall.
+Incidentally, February’s rarest full moon is called the Black Moon, which occurs when there appears to be no full moon at all.
+This happens once every five to 10 years, according to the Almanac, and can occur during other months as well.

-Here is a look at when the 2023 full moons will happen:
+Here’s a look at when the 2023 full moons will take place:

 - Feb.
 5